-Security By default, the Clear option is disabled.
+curity TPM 2.0 Security TPM 2.0 Security On Allows you to enable or disable TPM visibility to operating system.
+By default, the TPM 2.0 Security On option is enabled.
+Attestation Enable Enables to control whether the Trusted Platform Module (TPM) Endorsement Hierarchy is available to the operating system.
+By default, the Attestation Enable option is enabled.
+Key Storage Enable Enables to control whether the Trusted Platform Module (TPM) Storage Hierarchy is available to the operating system.
+By default, the Key Storage Enable option is enabled.
+SHA-256 When enabled, the BIOS and TPM will use the SHA-256 hash algorithm to extend measurements into the TPM PCRs during BIOS boot.
+By default, the SHA-256 option is enabled.
+Clear Enables to clear the TPM owner information and returns the TPM to the default state.
+By default, the Clear option is disabled.
 PPI Bypass for Clear Commands Controls the TPM Physical Presence Interface (PPI).
 By default, the PPI ByPass for clear Commands option is disabled.
-Intel Total Memory Encryption Total Memory Encryption Enable or disable you to protect memory from physical attacks including freeze spray, probing DDR to read the cycles, and others.
+Intel Total Memory Encryption Multi-Key Total Memory Encryption (Up to 16 keys) Enable or disable you to protect memory from physical attacks including freeze spray, probing DDR to read the cycles, and others.
 By default, the Total Memory Encryption option is disabled.
 Chassis intrusion Controls the chassis intrusion feature.
 By default, the On-Silent option is enabled.
-Clear Intrusion Warning By default, the option is disabled.
+Block Boot Until Cleared Booting is disabled until the option Block Boot Until Cleared is cleared.
 SMM Security Mitigation Enable or disable additional UEFI SMM Security Mitigation protections.
 By default, the option is enabled.
 Data Wipe on Next Boot Start Data Wipe Enable or disable the data wipe on next boot.
 By default, the Start Data Wipe option is disabled.
 Absolute Enable or disable or permanently disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute software.
-By default, the option is enabled.
-MARNING: The 'Permanently Disabled' option can only be selected once.
-When 'Permanently Disabled' is selected, Absolute Persistence cannot be re-enabled.
-No further changes to the Enable/Disable states are allowed.
-NOTE: The Enable/Disable options will be unavailable while Computrace is in the activated state.
-UEFI Boot Path Security Controls whether the system will prompt the user to enter the admin password (if set) when booting to a UEFI boot path device from the F12 boot menu.
-By default, the Always Except Internal HDD option is enabled.

-Table 13.
-System setup options-Passwords menu
+Table 10.
+System setup options-Security menu (continued)